Outline of New Zealand

 New Zealand is situated about 2000 km southeast of Australia across the Tasman Sea, its closest neighbours to the north being New Caledonia, Fiji and Tonga.
 Because of its remoteness, it was one of the last lands to be settled by humans.
 During its long period of isolation, New Zealand developed a distinct biodiversity of animal, fungal and plant life.
 The country's varied topography and its sharp mountain peaks, such as the Southern Alps, owe much to the tectonic uplift of land and volcanic eruptions.
 New Zealand's capital city is Wellington, while its most populous city is Auckland.

 The population is mostly of European descent, with the indigenous Māori being the largest minority.
-Asians and non-Māori Pacific Islanders are also significant minorities, especially in the cities.
-Charles III, as the King of New Zealand, is the head of state and, in his absence, is represented by a non-partisan governor-general.
-Political power is held by the democratically elected New Zealand Parliament under the leadership of the Prime Minister, who is the head of government.
+Asians and non-Māori Pasifika peoples are also significant minorities, especially in the cities.
+Charles III, as the king of New Zealand, is the head of state and, in his absence, is represented by a non-partisan governor-general.
+Political power is held by the democratically elected New Zealand Parliament under the leadership of the prime minister, who is the head of government.
 The Realm of New Zealand also includes the Cook Islands and Niue, which are self-governing but in free association; Tokelau; and the Ross Dependency (New Zealand's territorial claim in Antarctica).